PowerCodersOrg/powercoders.org/site/content/faq/_index.md

           several alternative options:

-          * prolong the internship upto one year
+          * prolong the internship up to one year

           * offer a part-time internship or job and let the intern study German part-time